overdrivemachines/dipen_chauhan/README.md

 - Add Custom Fonts to `vendor/assets/fonts`.
 The path is automatically added to `Rails.application.config.assets.paths`.
 Verify in Rails Console.

+## Authentication

+- when a user logs in, make a 'remember me' cookie with a long expiration date
+- if there is a session cookie, use that
+- if not, check if we have a remember-me cookie
+  - if so, check if that value is valid (not tampered with)
+    - if so, look up that user, and set a new session cookie

 ## References

 - Add Custom Fonts